composer-js/service-core/docs/reference/classes/baseentity.md

 # Class: BaseEntity

 Provides a common base class for all entity's that will be persisted with TypeORM.
-Provides a simple base class for all entity's that will be persisted with TypeORM.
-Unlike `BaseEntity` this class does not provide optimistic locking or date created and modified tracking.

 Note that the `@CreateDateColumn`, `@UpdateDateColumn`, and `@VersionColumn` decorators from TypeORM are not supported because they are not implemented in TypeORM's MongoDB support.
 They are instead implemented directly by this